maysgrove/debatem3/README.md

-# Debate.me Website
+# MindBattle

 ## Overview
-Welcome to the Debate.me website!
-This application allows users to engage in and explore various debates on different topics.
+Welcome to the MindBattle!
+This site allows users to engage in and explore various debates on different topics.
 The app features a sleek, modern design with a dark theme by default and numerous interactive elements to enhance the user experience.

 ## Created By
 Peyton "PT" Thompson